Tx0actical/Epsilon/README.md

 ### If Git is not installed
 - Navigate to `https://github.com/Tx0actical/EpsilonScript` and click the `code` button.
 From the drop-down menu select `Download ZIP`.

-- Once downloaded, Unzip and run `Script.ps1`
+- Once downloaded, unzip and run `Script.ps1`

 ## Results